 Since graduating with a degree in social policy in 2009, Leonie has worked in travel and social enterprise.
 She spent 5 years at School for Social Entrepreneurs and is now working with CoGo UK alongside Drivers for Change.
 She also volunteers with a sustainable tourism start-up in Colombia and a social enterprise language school in Mexico, where she previously worked.

 PwC are our main corporate partner.
 Their support is multi-faceted and includes access to professional volunteers, development opportunities for our young network and funding.
-PwC are also connected to Jagriti Yatra, the enterprise journey in India that we are inspired by.
+PwC are also connected to Jagriti Yatra, the enterprise journey in India that we were initially inspired by.

-The inspiration behind our project is Jagriti Yatra, the world's biggest enterprise journey.
-Now in its tenth year, Jagritri Yatra has taken over 3,000 young people on a 14-day tour of India and has been the catalyst for a number of innovative social action projects.
+The inspiration behind our learning journey is Jagriti Yatra, the world's biggest enterprise journey.
+Now approaching its 11th year, Jagritri Yatra has taken over 3,000 young people on a 14-day tour of India and has been the catalyst for a number of innovative social action projects.

 We're partnering with the British Council’s DICE (Developing Inclusive and Creative Economies) programme which is running in Egypt, Brazil, Pakistan, Indonesia and South Africa.
-The DICE programme takes an innovative cross-sectoral approach that draws on the UK’s experience and expertise in creative and social economies to promote and support the progress on the Sustainable Development Goals.
-Drivers for Change are excited to be able to have 18 international participants joining us in total.
+The DICE programme draws on the UK’s experience and expertise in creative and social economies to promote and support the progress on the Sustainable Development Goals.
+18 international participants joined our first journey thanks to this partnership.